 - Your age at the time of the accident and your remaining work years

-Because Florida law allows for the recovery of damages in some cases through the remainder of your life expectancy (for future medical bills) and work life expectancy (for your future loss of earning capacity), the age of our clients at the time of the accident is one of the most important factors.
+Because Florida law allows for the recovery of damages, in some cases, through the rest of your life expectancy (for future medical bills) and work-life expectancy (for your future loss of earning capacity), the age of our clients at the time of the accident is an important factor.

 How are Future Medical Expenses and Future Loss of Earnings Calculated?

-Our life care plan experts rely on Mortality Tables to calculate the number of years of life expectancy and work life expectancy.
+Our life care plan experts rely on Mortality Tables to calculate the number of years of life expectancy and work-life expectancy.
 Data from Fair Health Consumer is used to estimate ranges of future medical care.
-And our economist experts rely on the wage history of our client to estimate future loss of earning capacity.
+And our economist experts rely on the wage history of our client to estimate the future loss of earning capacity.
 Then it is a matter of multiplication.

 Consult with a Tampa Car Accident Attorney Now